-Law students, staff, and faculty may request materials not available in the law library or other Temple University libraries through interlibrary loan (ILL), a system built on cooperative relationships established by Paley Library.
-ILL materials are circulated according to policies mandated by the lending institution and Paley Library.
+Law students, staff, and faculty may request materials not available in the law library or other Temple University libraries through interlibrary loan (ILL), a system built on cooperative relationships established by Charles Library.
+ILL materials are circulated according to policies mandated by the lending institution and Charles Library.
 Patrons are asked to use other Temple libraries before making these requests, which are done through E-Z Borrow or ILLiad.

 Borrowing Privileges at other Temple University Libraries